BookOps-CAT/bookops-worldcat/docs/index.md

 #### WorldcatAccessToken

-Bookops-Worldcat utilizes OAuth 2.0 and Client Credential Grant flow to aquire Access Token.
-Please note, your OCLC credentials must allow access to Metadata API in their scope to be permitted to make requests to the web service.
+Bookops-Worldcat utilizes OAuth 2.0 and Client Credential Grant flow to acquire Access Token.
+Please note, your OCLC credentials must allow access to the Metadata API in their scope to be permitted to make requests to the web service.

 Obtaining:
 ```python